UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Follow a simple three-step checklist to self-install your apartment Wi-Fi network quickly.

-Opting for the self-install kit saves money and allows you to control your moving schedule.
-To get online quickly, follow this three-step self-installation checklist:
+Opting for the self-install kit saves money and allows you to control your own moving schedule.
+To get your devices online quickly and seamlessly, follow this comprehensive five-step self-install internet guide:

-1. Find the primary port: Locate the active coaxial wall outlet for Cable internet, or the mounted ONT for Fiber internet, and connect it to your modem.
+2. Find the primary port: Locate the active coaxial wall outlet for Cable internet, or the mounted ONT unit for Fiber internet.
+Hand-tighten the coaxial cable or firmly click the ethernet cable into place, connecting the wall port directly to your modem.

-2. Connect the power: Plug your gateway or individual modem and router into a standard electrical socket.
-Wait five to 15 minutes for the indicator lights to turn solid, signaling a secure connection.
+3. Connect the power: Plug your gateway (or individual modem and router) into a standard, unswitched electrical socket.
+Wait roughly five to 15 minutes for the device to boot up.
+The indicator lights will eventually turn solid, signaling a secure downstream connection.

-3. Activate via the mobile app: Download your ISP’s official mobile app using your smartphone’s cellular data.
-Follow the on-screen prompts to register your equipment’s MAC address and personalize your Wi-Fi password.
+4. Activate via the mobile app: Download your ISP’s official mobile application using your smartphone’s cellular data.
+Follow the on-screen prompts to register your equipment’s unique MAC address, create a personalized network name (SSID), and establish a secure Wi-Fi password.

 A laptop is connected to a router with an ethernet cable to run a diagnostic internet speed test.